Connect with a certified trainer for free

 When to see a doctor

 Most of the time, an LCL tear occurs with more serious injuries to the knee.
-For this reason, your doctor will do tests to make sure you do not have any other damage to the knee, like an a ACL or PCL tear.
+For this reason, your doctor will do tests to make sure you do not have any other damage to the knee, like an ACL or PCL tear.

 In order to make a diagnosis, your doctor may prescribe the following imaging tests: